 What if the experimenter fails to show up?

 First, you should make sure that you are in the correct location.
 If you are in the correct location, wait at least 15 minutes.
 If the researcher does not show up, send an e-mail to the RPP coordinator (see link to the left of this web page) who will verify that you attended the scheduled session and make sure you receive the appropriate participation credit.

 The department will make every effort to make it possible for you to satisfy your course’s research participation requirement via studies, but in case we are not able to do so, you will need to write papers.

-For instance, let’s say that you are a student in PSY 202 and you have only participated in one hour-long study (worth 2 units) without any no-show penalties.
-If there are no more studies for you to do, you will also need to complete one of the written assignments (also worth 2 units).
-That will satisfy the four units of participation you need for PSY 202.
+For instance, let’s say that you are a student in PSY 202 and you have only participated in one hour-long study (worth one unit) without any no-show penalties.
+If there are no more studies for you to do, you will need to complete one of the written assignments (also worth one unit).
+That will satisfy the two units of participation you need for PSY 202.